 Narcissistic Personality Disorder

 Narcissistic personality disorder (NPD) is a personality disorder characterized by a long-term pattern of exaggerated feelings of self-importance, an excessive need for admiration, and a lack of empathy toward other people.
-They crave power, status and are deeply concerned about appearances.
+They crave power, and status and are deeply concerned about appearances.
 Furthermore, they have no qualms about using people around them to achieve their goals.
-They use, abuse and discard people.
+They use, abuse, and discard people.